What the weaknesses is Microsoft SCCM software recognition? How can you overcome these?

 SCCM software recognition is weak.
 Its capabilities are traditionally what has been expected from IT Asset Management (ITAM) tools, but it is not designed or capable of critical Software Asset Management (SAM) capabilities, which is a problem when trying to adopt SAM.
 If you are looking at using SCCM for SAM to enable license compliance or are looking at going further and optimizing your license position to reduce costs, then you will encounter quite a few difficulties.
 This does not mean that your investment in SCCM has been wasted or that the tool should be replaced, as you can use other tools to complement it.
-This will provide you with the rich information to effectively manage your software license compliance and optimization.
+Using complementary tools will provide you with rich information to effectively manage your software license compliance and optimization.

-When recognizing software SCCM attempts to take its raw output data and convert it to digestible and recognizable data around licensable applications.
+When recognizing software, SCCM attempts to take its raw output data and convert it to digestible and recognizable data around licensable applications.
 As a result you may think that Microsoft SCCM software recognition is useful for SAM purposes.
 Unfortunately, the data which this produces can often be unreliable or useless for SAM use.
 For example, SCCM could tell you that word.doc has been detected on the hard drive of a system.
 This is pretty basic information and for SAM you would need a lot more detail such as: